bitsondatadev/trino-getting-started/hive/README.md

-In order for Trino to know where to locate this file, it uses the Hive metastore to manage and store this information or metadata in a relational database that the metastore points to, in this case our `mariadb` instance.
+In order for Trino to know where to locate this file, it uses the Hive metastore to manage and store this information or metadata in a relational database that the metastore points to, in this case our `postgres` instance.
-Execute the following statement to log into the `mariadb` instance and follow the remaining commands to learn how the metadata gets split into different tables.
+Execute the following statement to log into the `postgres` instance and follow the remaining commands to learn how the metadata gets split into different tables.
 Understanding this model will also solidify the metastore's role in the scheme of Trino's use of it in the Hive connector.